Syllabus

 Course Readings & Materials

 In addition to lectures, assignments, and projects, there are also weekly readings to supplement the content discussed each week.
 Readings will vary from case studies to academic writings to career perspectives.
-Students will discuss and engage in the readings via discussion boards on bCourses.
 The assigned reading schedule goes as follows:

 Week Reading(s)